Medical-Legal Partnership for Children In Hawaii

-Since April of 2009, MLPC lawyers and doctors have worked on-site at KKV health center to provide direct legal services to over 450 families.
+Since April of 2009, MLPC lawyers and doctors have worked on-site at KKV health center to provide free, direct legal services to hundreds of families.
 MLPC attorneys and law students often meet with families right in the exam rooms, while children wait for their vaccinations and booster shots.
 MLPC has reached hundreds more through "Know Your Rights" outreach and educational workshops.

 MLPC also partners with the communities we serve to identify and address systemic advocacy and health policy issues.
 This includes working with the Micronesian community to advocate for access to federally-funded healthcare and collaborating with immigrant families, civil rights attorneys, and other advocates to ensure language access rights.
 We also train UH Law and other graduate students in this model of direct service and public health policy issues, developing a robust curriculum alongside other UH Schools and Departments.

 About Medical Legal Partnership for Children In Hawaii (MLPC)